cslotboom/Naturalize/examples/Structural Engineering Examples/Ex2 - OpenSees Optimization of a Truss/Ex2.1 - Truss Areas/Readme.md

 </p>

-The genes for the problem is the area of each truss in the model
+The genotype for the problem is a single gene of size 7 - one unit for each truss in the model